 - Public transit: cheapest per trip, predictable monthly cost ($34.35).

-- Fuel: $1.32/L makes driving economical for high-mileage users.
+- Fuel: $1.32 per liter makes driving economical for high-mileage users.

-- Taxis/ride‑shares: $5–$10 local; $30–$50 intercity — useful for convenience, not daily commuting.
+- Taxis and ride-shares: $5–$10 locally; $30–$50 intercity.
+Useful for convenience, not daily commuting.

-- Vehicle ownership: lower used-car prices but high import taxes raise new-car costs.
+- Vehicle ownership: lower used-car prices, but high import taxes raise new-car costs.

 Healthcare, Insurance, and Pharmacy Costs